Education Advocacy Fellow, New Mexico

 My connection to public schools:

 I’m a proud product of public schools.
 I attended public schools from K-12, just like my grandparents, my parents, my siblings, my cousins, and the newest generation of my family: my nieces and nephew.
-I believe in the promise of education as a means of providing every child with an equal opportunity to learn, grow and thrive.

 What I’m bad at: